ChengYan0627/Food-Classification-ResNet/README.md

 This project implements an image classification pipeline focused on food images (based on the Food-101 dataset and a [pre-trained Siglip model](https://huggingface.co/prithivMLmods/Food-101-93M)).
 It contains preprocessing algorithms (low-light correction, deblurring, downscaling), a model wrapper for inference and evaluation, and a simple trainer for fine-tuning.

-Latest version is in the main branch.
+The Latest version is in the main branch.

 ## Project structure